Fred A., May, and Ann Shogren House

-The Fred A., May, and Ann Shogren House is a historic residence in Portland, Oregon, United States.
-For nearly 30 years, sisters May (1861–1928) and Ann (1868–1934) Shogren were the premier dressmakers and arbiters of women's fashion to the wealthy elite in Portland.
+The Fred A., May, and Anne Shogren House is a historic residence in Portland, Oregon, United States.
+For nearly 30 years, sisters May (1861–1928) and Anne (1868–1934) Shogren were the premier dressmakers and arbiters of women's fashion to the wealthy elite in Portland.
 They were also successful businesswomen, employing 50 to 100 seamstresses and producing enough surplus to invest in real estate.
 The sisters lived in this c.
 1906 Craftsman house, originally built for their brother Fred, from 1912, through retirement in 1918, and until their deaths.
-Their shop in downtown Portland and the sisters' investment properties are no longer extant, leaving this house as the most important remaining site related to their prominent careers.
+While their shop in downtown Portland is no longer extant, this house serves as the most important remaining site related to their prominent careers.
+One of their investment properties, The Shogren Building, still exists and is managed by Anne and May's great nephew Andy Munson.
 The Oregon Historical Society holds their business records and several of their dresses, gowns, and riding habits in its collections.

 The house was entered on the National Register of Historic Places in 1989.